Hao-Tong/Flux_Plasticity/README.md

 1.2 Software requirements

 1.2.1 Operation System (OS) Requirements
-All codes can be run under Linux or Windows OS.
-The code here has been tested on Ubuntu 14.04 LTS.
+All codes can be run under Linux, Windows or mac OS.
+The code here has been tested on mac OS 12.3.1.

 1.2.2 Programming software
 R language and Matlab are needed to run all codes.
-The code here has been tested on R (version 3.4.4) and Matlab (version 8.5 (R2015a)).
+The code here has been tested on R (version 4.1.2) and Matlab (version R2020a)).

 ## 2. Installation Guide